Website Copy Not Converting? Here’s Why (And How to Fix It)

 Your actual audience is messier, more complex, and way more interesting than any avatar you could dream up.
 They have specific problems, specific language patterns, and specific ways they talk about their pain points.
 But you won’t discover any of that by making up stories about fictional people.

-Before we talk about fixing it, let’s figure out if your copy is actually the problem.
-Here are the telltale signs your website copy isn’t converting:
+Before we talk about how to fix website copy, let’s figure out if your copy is actually the problem.
+Here are the telltale signs of your website copy not converting:

 People compliment your website but don’t buy.
 “I love your site!” doesn’t pay the bills.
 If you’re getting lots of compliments but no conversions, your copy is probably too vague or not addressing the right pain points.